Feelings for Bygone Times? Meet the Italian Past Subjunctive

 Magari io potessi venire in Brasile! — If only I could come to Brazil!

-Caso mai lui non fosse ancora arrivato, lascia i pacchi alla sorella. — In the case that he had not yet arrived, leave the packages with his sister.
+Caso mai lui non fosse ancora arrivato, lascia i pacchi alla sorella. — In case he has not yet arrived, leave the packages with his sister.

-Caso mai io non trovassi una stanza, andremo in albergo. — In the case that I wasn’t finding a room, we will stay in a hotel.
+Caso mai io non trovassi una stanza, andremo in albergo. — In case I can’t find a room, we’ll go to the hotel.

 Anche se lei si fosse svegliata, non aiuterebbe. — Even if she woke up, she wouldn’t help.